 Walk into a grocery store, buy online, or choose at your local coffee shop and you’ll be weighing many different options.
 Dark roast, light roast, cold press, and espresso all have different caffeine content.

-Add in the different brands and varieties, and there is a wide range in caffeine.
+Add in the different brands, origins, and varieties, and there is a wide range of caffeine.

 But drip for drip you will have more caffeine in espresso.